Twin Cities, Metro Area Counties Instill Curfews This Weekend Amid Unrest

 — Governor Tim Walz (@GovTimWalz) May 29, 2020

-The curfew is for all public places, including streets, stretching from 8 p.m. to 6 a.m.
+The curfew is for all public places, including streets, stretching from 8 p.m. to 6 a.m in Minneapolis and St. Paul.
 It’s in effect beginning Friday night, and will happen again at 8 p.m. on Saturday night.

 RELATED: Former MPD Officer Derek Chauvin In Custody, Charged With Murder In George Floyd’s Death